-Three days is enough to understand London — not all of it, but the part that matters most.
+Three days is enough to understand London - not all of it, but the part that matters most.
 This itinerary is built around geography (so you're not zigzagging across the city), real eating (no tourist traps), and pacing that leaves room for the unexpected.
-London rewards wandering.
-Build in the time to wander.
+Read our guide to the ultimate 2-day London itinerary for US visitors.

 Day 1 - The Historic Core